Hear ye, hear ye! Lords and ladies of the Magic Kingdom! You are hereby most cordially invited to join us at Cinderella’s Royal Table!

 What could possibly go wrong?

-But, as more Character Dining returns to Disney World while restrictions continue to ease, we thought this could be a good time to talk about this exceptionally popular experience in case you’re doing some future Disney World vacation planning!
-Cinderella’s Royal Table is one of the hottest tickets in town, but should YOU plan to eat there?
+And now, we’re sharing their stories with YOU regarding this exceptionally popular experience in case you’re doing some future Disney World vacation planning!
+Because Cinderella’s Royal Table is one of the hottest tickets in town… but does that mean that YOU should plan to eat there?

 Know Your WHY